 - Evil Versus Evil: They end up squaring off with the Megopterans towards the end of Season 3, which have them surprisingly well matched.

 - Fragile Speedster: Stunningly fast and vicious, they still share the relatively lightweight build of their bat ancestors.
 The Gorgonopsid that fights it can't match its speed, but eventually kills it by crushing it under its full bulk.

 - The Greys: Their design seems to invoke this, as they are grey and lanky creatures without recognizable facial features.

 - The Heavy: During Season 2, the physically-weak Leek mind-controls several and uses them to kill people.

 - Hero Killer: They kill Captain Ryan, assorted ARC soldiers and Sarah Page.

 - Knight of Cerebus: Episodes involving them are generally much more serious.

-- Killer Rabbit: Even juvenile future predators can rip your throat out.
+- Killer Rabbit: Even the fairly cute juvenile future predators can rip your throat out.

 - Super Soldier: It's subtly implied that they are genetically engineered.

 - Super Speed: The variant from Matt's future can move so fast it practically has this, able to move from spot to spot faster than even experienced monster-hunters like Abby can follow.